Supplements have become a staple in the diets of many Americans as awareness of skyrocketing nutritional deficiencies grows.

 Synthetic Supplements Can Be Helpful

-All this is not to say that the risks of synthetic supplements outweigh the benefits.
-Since they are more purified isolates than what can be obtained through whole food, they can quickly raise vitamin and mineral levels to sufficiency.
+All this isn’t to say that the risks of synthetic supplements outweigh the benefits.
+Since they’re more purified isolates than what can be obtained through whole food, they can quickly raise vitamin and mineral levels to sufficiency.

 Most folate supplements on the market are folic acid.
 Folic acid is synthetic but has a better bioavailability than whole-food folate.

-Jayson highlighted that L-5-methyltetrahydrofolate acid (L-5-methyl-THF), which is rarely found in nature but can be made from folic acid, may be superior to both folate and folic acid.
+Jayson Calton noted that L-5-methyltetrahydrofolate acid (L-5-methyl-THF), which is rarely found in nature but can be manufactured from folic acid, may be superior to both folate and folic acid.

 L-5-methyl-THF is the activated form of folate; the body can utilize it immediately without any changes or conversions, while folate and folic acids are inactivated and require further transformation before they can be used.

-On the other hand, vitamin D3, also known as cholecalciferol, which is mostly synthesized in the laboratory from lanolin, can quickly increase vitamin D levels for most people who stay indoors and are not exposed to the sun.
+On the other hand, vitamin D3, also known as cholecalciferol, which is mostly synthesized in the laboratory from lanolin, can quickly increase vitamin D levels for most people who stay indoors and aren’t exposed to the sun.

 Natural Supplements: Often Just Expensive Synthetics

 Natural and whole-food vitamins on the market are often marketed and promoted as made from genuine food and are therefore healthier than synthetic supplements.

 A vitamin with the label “natural” could very well be made from fully synthetic vitamins because of the lack of regulations by the U.S. Food and Drug Administration.